 - If the only thing you do is publish a domain name with a sitemap (e.g. CONTENTdm) then Google will probably still have ways to find you (e.g. because your main library page has a link to your "digital collections"

-- The site verification/webmaster tools process just boosts your chances of Google paying attention to you.
+- The site verification/Search console tools process just boosts your chances of Google paying attention to you.

 - As long as sitemaps are being created (weekly) and for the correct domain name, then Google has a way to index the entire repository; this happens automatically with CONTENTdm.